Atomarverseucht/AIN/README.md

 # AIN
-My solutions of exercises for my studies (in general) in future.
+My solutions of exercises for my studies.
+If a module has its own repository, It's noticed on the semester readme.
 Solutions made with contributors will be made in an extra repository.
 The numbers are sorted by semester